 The Permittee shall electronically submit its DMRs via Vermont's on-line electronic reporting system.
 The Permittee shall electronically submit additional compliance monitoring data and reports specified by the Secretary.
-When the Permittee submits DMRs using an electronic system designated by the Secretary, it is not required to submit hard copies of DMRs.
+When the Permittee submits DMRs using an electronic system designated by the Secretary, which requires attachment of scanned DMRs in pdf format, it is not required to submit hard copies of DMRs.
+The link below shall be used for electronic submittals: